vitoska26/agrotech_project/README.md

 The goal was to make an autonomous irrigation system that is specifically tuned for each plant because like every person, each plant is a bit different from the rest.
 The system's vision is to be able to cut costs in terms of both water and man-power.

 ### System Concept
 We used the capacitive soil moisture sensors in order to measure the soil moisture capacity.
 The data is uploaded to our [Thingspeak Channel](https://thingspeak.com/channels/1757836).
 The system calculates the moisture in the soil for each plant individualy and each plant is irrigated when the soil's moisture drops below it's specific mark.
+Click [here](https://github.com/vitoska26/agrotech_project/blob/main/Extras/Project%20Sketch.pdf) for the greenhouse layout.

 ![](https://github.com/vitoska26/agrotech_project/blob/main/Extras/73TI.gif)